surveilr/www.surveilr.com/src/content/docs/docs/evidence/surveilr-evidence-collection-guide.md

 ---

-Thank you for the clarification.
-Based on your input, I will revise the installation instructions for **surveilr** to make it clear that **surveilr** only needs to be installed on the main server and not on other nodes.

-Here’s how you can update the instructions in your README:

----

 ### 1. **surveilr Installation**

 Ensure **surveilr** is installed on your **main server** before running the command `cat cloud-steampipe-surveilr.jsonl | surveilr ingest tasks`.